ministryofjustice/moj-frontend/docs/ethics/principles.md

 Although it may not be possible to apply all of our principles, use them as inspiration to improve how you work.

-## 1. Minimise harm
+## Minimise harm
-Maximise well-being and minimise harm (this includes physical and mental well-being and harm).
+How might we minimise harm and maximise wellbeing (both physically and mentally)?

-## 2. Prioritise people
+## Prioritise people
-Treat people as people, not as numbers or targets for the organisation.
+How might we treat people as people, not as numbers or targets for the organisation?

-## 3. Include everyone
+## Include everyone
-Provide equal opportunities and resources for all individuals and groups.
+How might we provide equal opportunities and resources for all individuals and groups?

-## 4. Balance power
+## Balance power
-Balance power between individual people and between people and your organisation.
+How might we try to balance power appropriately:

+- between different user groups?
+- between users and government?

-## 5. Be honest
+## Be honest
-Do not mislead or deceive people.
+How might we avoid misleading or deceiving people?

-## 6. Respect people’s property
+## Respect people’s property
-Keep people’s property safe and handle it with care.
-Personal data is personal property.
+How might we keep people’s property safe and handle it with care?
+This includes their personal data.

-## 7. Protect the environment
-Make sustainable products and services without depleting resources or harming the environment.

-## 8. Take responsibility
+## Take responsibility
-Know who is responsible for making your product or service ethical (it’s likely to be everyone).
-Make sure everyone agrees on what they need to do.
-Be clear about what your responsibility is and own your part.
+How might we make sure the whole team is responsible for making the product or service ethical?
+This includes making sure everyone:

+- agrees on what they need to do
+- is clear on what their responsibility is
+- understands which parts they own